ynotzort/2025-03-mle-workshop/README.md

 uv add scikit-learn==1.2.2 pandas pyarrow uv add --dev jupyter seaborn
 ```
 - after fixing stuff we found out that we also need to run
 `uv add numpy==1.26.4`

+if you want to use jupyter notebook, run the following in the terminal:
+`uv run jupyter notebook`